LuigiGonnella/SE25-Participium/Retrospective/retrospective_sprint1.md

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

-        Tasks -> We will make sure everyone participates in the setup tasks (defining entities, backend configuration, ...).

-        Planning -> We will try to spend planning time more efficiently.

 - One thing you are proud of as a Team!!

-        We are proud of doing a great presentation and provide a fully working software.